 Mettl’s assessments have been the biggest filter in our recruitment process.
 Their platform has helped us reach out to a higher volume our applicant numbers.
 Mettl constantly keeps innovating on their products and tries to introduce a new aspect to everything.

-Mettl’s psychometric tests can measure the behavior and personality of a candidate and help you make better job-related decisions.
-In this comprehensive guide, we’ve extensively covered the science behind psychometric tests based on which Mettl’s psychometric tools are handcrafted.
-It entails the detailed description of each of the psychometric tools and how it can be applied in businesses.
+Psychometric tests can measure a candidate’s personality traits to help you predict behavioral tendencies to make better job-related decisions.
+In this comprehensive guide, we’ve extensively covered the science behind psychometric tests, the detailed description of each psychometric tool, and how it can be applied to businesses.

-Psychometrics is a branch of knowledge that deals in the theory and practical application of psychological measurement.
-Generally, psychometrics has its implementation in psychology and education that encompasses assessment, measurement, analysis, testing, and other similar activities.
-This subject area is extensively used in the objective evaluation of skills, knowledge, attitudes, competencies, personality traits, and accomplishments.
-Various researchers emphasize the development and validation of measuring instruments such as tests, questionnaires, psychological symptom scales, rater judgments, and personality tests.
-Then others focus on research about measurement theory (intraclass correlation, item response theory).
+Psychometrics is a branch of knowledge dealing with the theory and practical application of psychological measurement.
+Psychometrics has a typical implementation in psychology and education, encompassing assessment, measurement, analysis, testing and other similar activities.
+This subject area is extensively used to evaluate skills, knowledge, attitudes, competencies, personality traits and accomplishments.
+Various researchers emphasize developing and validating measuring instruments such as tests, questionnaires, psychological symptom scales, rater judgments and personality tests.
+Others focus on research about measurement theory (intraclass correlation, item response theory).

-Personality traits are determined characteristics that are exhibited consistently despite changing circumstances.
-Behavior, on the other hand, is the range of actions in which one conducts oneself to the environment, person, or stimulus.
+Personality traits are determined characteristics exhibited consistently, despite changing circumstances.
+Conversely, the behavior is the range of actions through which one conducts oneself based on the environment, person or stimulus.

-For instance, extraversion is a trait, while an extrovert sitting quietly in a meeting is a type of behavior.
-Since the characteristics reflect an individual’s patterns of thoughts, feelings, and behavior, they become the substratum for anticipating future intended action.
+For instance, extraversion is a trait, while a quiet extrovert in a meeting is a behavior type.
+Since characteristics reflect an individual’s patterns of thoughts, feelings and behavior, they become the basis for anticipating future-intended action.

-To be precise, personality is what we are, while the behavior is all about what we do.
+Personality is what we are, while the behavior is all about our actions.
 Personality traits don’t change over time; however, we can adjust and alter the behavior to an extent.
-This equation can establish the psychometric theory or the science behind them.
+This equation can establish the psychometric theory or the science behind it.

 Exhibited Behavior = f (Bright side, Dark side, Cognitive abilities, X-factors)